LeoBertini/CoralMethodsPaper/PhantomExtraction/README.md

 # Density calibration curves via semi-automated extraction of phantom inserts

-Below is a guide on how to perform the semi-automated extraction of density standards within and also attached to the phantom disc.
+Below is a guide on how to perform semi-automated extraction of density standards embedded and also attached to a radiology phantom disc.

 ## Step 1 - Select phantom range from X-ray stack